 Mediation is most likely to work in the earlier stages of a case; however mediation can still be effective in older cases.
 Mediation should not be regarded as a last resort when all else has failed, an informed decision should be made on a case by case basis.

 The following are some of the indicators which might suggest that mediation is ideal.

-- There is alleged discrimination between parties; for example based on race, secuality, gender, age, etc
+There is alleged discrimination between parties; for example based on race, sexuality, gender, age, etc